-- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor_optim(torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. $(s, a \rightarrow Q(s, a))$ - critic1_optim (torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - action_range (Tuple[float, float]) the action range (minimum, maximum). - tau(float) param for soft update of the target network.
+- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor_optim (torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. (s, a -> Q(s, a)) - critic1_optim (torch.optim.Optimizer) the optimizer for the first critic network.

+- critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - tau (float) param for soft update of the target network.
 Default to 0.005. - gamma (float) discount factor, in [0, 1].
 Default to 0.99. - exploration_noise (float) the exploration noise, add to the action.
-Default to GaussianNoise (sigma=0.1) - policy_noise (float) the noise used in updating policy network.
-Default to 0.2. - update_actor_freq(int) the update frequency of actor network.
+Default to GaussianNoise(sigma=0.1) - policy_noise (float) the noise used in updating policy network.
+Default to 0.2. - update_actor_freq (int) the update frequency of actor network.
 Default to 2. - noise_clip (float) the clipping range used in updating policy network.
 Default to 0.5. - reward_normalization (bool) normalize the reward to Normal(0, 1).
-Default to False.
+Default to False. - action_scaling (bool) whether to map actions from range [-1, 1] to range [action_spaces.low, action_spaces.high].
+Default to True. - action_bound_method (str) method to bound action to range [-1, 1], can be either "clip" (for simply clipping the action) or empty string for no bounding.
+Default to "clip". - action_space (Optional[gym.Space]) env's action space, mandatory if you want to use option "action_scaling" or "action_bound_method".
+Default to None.